Skip to main content Skip to navigation

 Contact hours vary significantly depending on your route/pathway modules.
 A Liberal Arts student can typically expect between 8 and 12 contact hours a week, including route/pathway modules.
 You may have more than 12 hours, depending on your module choices.
 Module offerings in other departments may involve different contact hours per week.

 Core Liberal Arts modules in the first and second year consist of one, two-hour workshop per week.
 Much of our teaching takes place over two terms.
 Most year-long modules have around 44 hours of teaching time each.
-We also offer regular out-of-classroom activities, including film screenings, skills sessions, discussion groups, reading groups, and field trips.
-We also offer a wide range of optional core modules; these are often taught over one term, or in some cases, in an intensive two-week format in Term 3 (such as our Venice modules).
+Our teaching curriculum offers regular out-of-classroom activities, including film screenings, skills sessions, discussion groups, reading groups, and field trips.
+You will also choose three optional core modules from across a wide range of offerings based on the unique research expertise and interdisicplinary interests of staff in Liberal Arts; these are often taught over one term, or in some cases, in an intensive two-week format in Term 3 (such as our Venice modules).

 In addition, across the first year you will attend ten one-hour sessions as part of an introductory module (Liberal Arts: Principles and Praxis).